-For the majority of people, gambling may simply be entering the national lotter once or twice per week or the occasional bet on a sports match.
-These people appear not to have a problem and most will happily continue doing this without any serious consequences.
+For most people, gambling may simply be entering the national lottery once or twice per week or the occasional bet on a sports match.
+These people appear not to have a problem, and most will happily continue doing this without any serious consequences.
 However, some of these people will develop a gambling addiction.

 - Economic downturn

 - Increased presence of betting shops on the high street

 - Mobile and digital gambling platforms

 - FOBT machines in betting shops (usually Roulette)

 All these factors have a part to play.
 It is now very easy to gamble 24 hours a day.
 Last year it is estimated that approximately 10 billion pounds were spent on gambling!

 It is estimated that approximately 5% of compulsive gamblers seek help from a gambling program or gambling rehab.
 This means that 95% of problem gamblers have their lives ruined by debt and depression.

 For many years, people thought that to be an alcoholic you had to be a ‘park bench drunk’.
 This is not the case and the same applies to gambling.
 You do not have to gamble every day to be a compulsive gambler.
 Being a compulsive or problem gambler generally describes someone who gambles and as a result has problems.

 - “If I pay off the debts the problem is solved.”